-- Mash potatoes in the pot with half-and-half, butter, 1 teaspoon salt, and ½ teaspoon pepper until smooth and all the liquid is absorbed.
+- Drain liquid out of the pot of potatoes.
+Mash potatoes in the pot with half-and-half, butter, 1 teaspoon salt, and ½ teaspoon pepper until smooth and all the liquid is absorbed.

 - Scoop potatoes onto plates and gently lean a meatloaf slice over one side of the pile of potatoes to serve.

 For a slightly different finish to your meatloaf, brush ketchup over the top of the loaf and place under a hot broiler for 5 minutes.